protesilaos/my-website/_codelog/2024-11-28-basic-emacs-configuration.md

 The `default` face is the only one that must have an absolute `:height` value.
 Everything else uses a floating point, which is understood as a multiple of the `default`.

-Chance the above snippet to use the preferred font family names.
+Change the above snippet to use the preferred font family names.
 Also adjust the `default` height to a larger/smaller number.

 <a id="h:ba68d1bb-eb07-402a-96b6-2ec612a12b3a"></a>